Linda Tames Her Tiger

 – Well I think she is always nice, answered granny.

 – All children can sometimes be a bit difficult.
 It’s not that serious, said granny trying to calm mother down.

 – You don’t understand.
 Linda gets out of control.
 She has fierce temper tantrums.
 I am afraid that soon I won’t be able to take it any longer.
 Yesterday she had an attack like that at the shopping centre.
 It was terrible.
 Everyone was watching us.
 I am sure they thought that I am an awful mother who cannot raise my children properly.
 Mother felt like crying.

 – It’s not your fault if Linda has temper tantrums, said granny reassuringly.

 Many children have tantrums.
 You even had tantrums when you were little.
-I remember one time you were screaming and throwing yourself all over the place so fiercely that you wet you pants.
+I remember one time you were screaming and throwing yourself all over the place so fiercely that you wet your pants.

 – You don’t have to remember everything, said granny and had a sip of coffee.

-All I am saying is that it wasn’t all that easy you either.
+All I am saying is that it wasn’t all that easy with you either.

 – How did I get over the temper tantrums?
 Did it happen by itself or did you do something, asked mother.